 After you suffer injuries in an accident involving a rideshare driver, you probably do not care much about these legal issues.
 You just want to heal from your injuries and receive fair compensation for your pain and suffering, as you did nothing wrong.

 At Distasio Law Firm, our team understands those feelings of frustration.
-As a Wesley Chapel ridesharing accident lawyer, we, unfortunately, have seen all too often how the insurance companies treat the victims.
+Our team of Wesley Chapel ridesharing accident lawyers, have, unfortunately, seen all too often how the insurance companies treat the victims.

 If we believe you have a case for compensation, we are ready to defend your rights and seek a payout.
-Call us at (813) 259-0022 today to learn more about how to get started.
+Call us today to learn more about how to get started.

 Common Ridesharing Accidents